astronomer/docs/learn/bashoperator.md

 ## How to use the BashOperator and `@task.bash` decorator

-The [BashOperator](https://registry.astronomer.io/providers/apache-airflow/modules/bashoperator) is part of core Airflow and can be used to execute a single bash command, a set of bash commands or a bash script ending in `.sh`.
+The [BashOperator](https://registry.astronomer.io/providers/apache-airflow/modules/bashoperator) is part of core Airflow and can be used to execute a single bash command, a set of bash commands, or a bash script ending in `.sh`.
 The `@task.bash` decorator can be used to create bash statements using Python functions and is available as of Airflow 2.9.

 <Tabs
     defaultValue="traditional"